Zhang Jiajie

-Zhang Jiajie (张嘉杰 (張嘉傑, Zhāng Jiājié); born 27 February 1997) is a Chinese footballer who currently plays for Chinese Super League side Guangzhou R&F.
+Zhang Jiajie (张嘉杰 (張嘉傑, Zhāng Jiājié); born 27 February 1997) is a Chinese professional footballer who currently plays for Chinese Super League side Guangzhou R&F.

 Club career

 Zhang Jiajie was promoted to Chinese Super League side Guangzhou R&F's first team squad by manager Dragan Stojković in July 2016.
 In August 2017, he was loaned to Guangzhou R&F's satellite team R&F (Hong Kong) in the Hong Kong Premier League.
 On 9 September 2017, he made his senior debut in a 3–2 away loss to Hong Kong Pegasus.
 Zhang returned to Guangzhou R&F in the summer of 2018.
 On 18 August 2018, he made his debut for the club in a 5–2 home win over Changchun Yatai, coming on as a substitute for Xiao Zhi in the half time.

 On 1 March 2019, Zhang was loaned to League One newcomer Sichuan Longfor for the 2019 season.